Archive | Synchronicity

 When I moved from Chicago to San Francisco in 1960, I was largely uninformed about religions other than Judaism, and knew virtually nothing about saints.
 Even though Saint Francis of Assisi was patron saint of my new home, I remained ignorant of his life story until after my profound spiritual opening in 1976.

 Then, through a series of synchronistic inner visions and outer events I developed a deep inner rapport with Saint Francis.
-And his prayer became – and remains – an important part of my daily spiritual practice.
+And his prayer became – and remained – an important part of my daily spiritual practice.

 On retirement from law practice in 1992, I made pilgrimages to India and Italy to pay my respects both to my spiritual master Dhyanyogi Madhusudandas and to Saint Francis.